10 Things to Not Put on Your IT Resume

 If they are interested in your long-term aspirations, they'll ask during your interview if you get to that stage.

 You're fresh out of school and applying for your first real job.
 Okay, include your grade point average, but only if it's impressive.
 We're thinking 3.8 or higher.
-Once you're in the real world for a while, your experience and your work achievements are far more important than your GPA.
+Once you've been in the real world for a while, your experience and work achievements will be far more important than your GPA.

 It's illegal to hire or not hire based on age.
 Hiring decisions are based on whether a candidate has the experience, education, and skills to do the job.
 While you want to demonstrate your experience, you do not want to be eliminated because of age.